7 Embarrassing Mistakes English Speakers Make in German — And How to Avoid Them

 1. elf Meter scheißen

 What you think you’re saying: penalty kick

-What you should say: elf Meter schießen (lit. eleven metre shoot)
+What you should say: elf Meter schießen (lit.
+11 meter shoot)

-Brits love football, Germans love football.
-You’d think this would be common ground for small talk, but when you bring up the amazing penalty kick that decided last night’s game you mispronounce the ie in schießen (to shoot) as ei, and accidentally laud Thomas Müller for his game-winning (and prodigiously long) bowel movement.
+Everybody loves soccer/football, including Germans.
+You’d think this would be common ground for small talk, but when you bring up the amazing penalty kick that decided last night’s game, you mispronounce the ie in schießen (to shoot) as ei, and accidentally laud Thomas Müller for his game-winning (and prodigiously long) bowel movement.

 2. Ich bin heiß.